farhapartex/dahlia/README.md

 * `"/api/v1/public/profile/"` this API will expose profile information of the `Administrator`. **Dahlia** consider that `Administrator` is the owner of the blog site.
 * `"/api/v1/public/categories/"` this API will expose all category list which are available in **Dahlia**
+  * Category API support filtering category.
+User can filter category by category name
+  * With filtering option the API will look as `"/api/v1/public/categories/?category_name="`
+  * Category API also support pagination.
+For each call Post API give 10 category.
 * `"/api/v1/public/tags/"` this API will expose all tag list which are available in **Dahlia**
+  * Tag API support filtering tags.
+User can filter tags by category name
+  * With filter option the API is `"/api/v1/public/tags/?tag_name="`
+  * Tag API also support pagination.
+For each call Post API give 10 tag.
 * `"/api/v1/public/posts/"` this API will expose all post list which are public only.
+  * Post API support filtering.
+User can filter data by using title, subtitle or post content.
+  * With filter option the API is `"/api/v1/public/posts/?title=&subtitle=&body="`
+  * Post API also support pagination.
+For each call Post API give 10 post content.
 * `"/api/v1/public/site/"` this API will expose site information

 Full list of API can be found in API menu which is under Settings